untoreh/pine/README.md

 ```
 wget https://cdn.rawgit.com/untoreh/pine/997ef562/flash.pine -qO - | sh -s /dev/vda
 ```
+Environment variables can be used:

+- `IFACE`,`ADDRESS`,`GATEWAY`,`NETMASK `for network configuration
+- `PARTS` comma separated list of partition sizes, eg `2G,256M`

+if partitions are specified no filesystems are created on them, otherwise a default configuration of 5G,2

 ### Server
 `serve` re-sets up a tz2 ostree repo from built image and